 However, the sword loses a charge every hit, regardless of whether it actually lands or not.
 There is no way to prevent the charges from being depleted, even if you equip an Elven Signet, whose effect is preventing the charge usage of crystal equipment.
 In fact, the item specifically states that the Blade of Saeldor as an exception.

 If that’s not enough of a drawback to dissuade you from using it (because it really isn’t), the sword also loses all charges and gets dropped upon death.
 While on PvM settings, all charges are kept even after death.
 So, if you’re not the risk-taker type, then you should choose another sword for PVP.
 But if you want a huge advantage over your enemies, know when to quit, and are cautious of others, then it’s definitely a must-try!

-To say that the Blade of Saeldor is an interesting Old School Runescape weapon is an understatement, as it’s arguably one of the best.
+To say that the Blade of Saeldor is one of the more interesting OSRS items is an understatement, as it’s arguably one of the best.
 If you’re a one-handed sword user, you should definitely consider using this OSRS best weapon!